FJortay/DIOS-Operating-System/README.md

 ### **6. Conclusion**

-What once seemed unfeasible—building a comprehensive decentralized infrastructure like the *"[DICS](https://github.com/FJortay/DICS) on DIOS system"*—is now within reach.
+What once seemed unfeasible—building a comprehensive decentralized infrastructure like *"[DICS](https://github.com/FJortay/DICS-Collaborative-Management) on DIOS"* (composing [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now within reach.
 Advances in conversational AI empower us to design and implement collective intelligence systems with capabilities that were unimaginable just a few years ago.
 While the challenges remain significant, the potential benefits and insights from this research promise to be equally abundant and transformative.